 The Gigabyte GA-B250M-DS3H is great budget-level mobo and it’s going to give us all of the features that we might need and more.
 It has 4 DIMM slots for RAM leaving lots of room for future expansion as well as multiple SATA ports for increased storage.
 It also has an onboard ethernet controller which means you can easily run a wired internet connection without needing anything extra, and wired is always better than WiFi when it comes to gaming.

-Nvidia’s brand new GTX 1050 has become the new budget-level powerhouse by inching out AMD’s RX 460 by offering better performance for the same cost!
-Zotac did the 1050 justice with this 2GB rendition of Nvidia’s new card, and it’s going to perform seriously amazing in 1080p.
+Nvidia’s new GTX 1050 has become the new budget-level powerhouse by offering the best price vs. performance ratio at this level.
+EVGA did the GTX 1050 justice with their compact but powerful 1050 Gaming model.
 Games like CS:GO and other esports titles will run absolutely flawlessly, and other more intensive games like Fallout 4 or GTA:V will also run extremely well – way better than on console!
 High settings in GTA:V will give you an average of 60+fps!

 DDR4 RAM is really the only good option when it comes to running a Skylake-based build, and 8GB is really all any gaming PC needs as of right now.
-With that in mind, I loaded in a single 8GB stick from Corsair’s 2400MHz Vengeance LPX line that’ll work great while giving you room to grow.
-If you decide to add another stick of RAM eventually, just make sure that it’s the same speed at the very least, the same make/model would be even better.
+With that in mind, I loaded in a single 8GB stick from Crucial’s 2400MHz Ballistix Sport LT line that’ll work great while giving you room to grow.
+If you eventually decide that you want to add more RAM, just make sure that it’s the same speed at the very least, the same make/model would be even better.

 For storage, a 1TB HDD will be more than enough for most people, but there are other options that you might want to consider.
 The single “best” upgrade to make your PC “feel” faster (you won’t get more fps in games) is an SSD.
 Although they’re pricey for the amount of storage you get, they’re definitely worth the extra cost if you like your computer to boot really fast / anything else installed on the SSD.
 The PNY CS1311 is one of the better budget-level options, if you’re considering adding an SSD to your build.